 Sound in loop – composition using metallic sound of materials dissected from the process of weaving the nets

 Ausstellungsansicht, © Eva Kelety | Bildrecht Wien 2017

 The work embodies as corpus one of the matrixes that made up the very first work belonging to the series of Sound Floating Landscapes - Crystallons 2013, which was mute at first.
 From one Crystallon to the Pampia 2017 rewrites it as a specific elevated plateau registering the hidden coordinates in a plot and alluding to them as fixed points in space with little stones.
-It is believed that in one of the messages that the artist received via mobile telephone on may the 5th of the year of publication of this volume, a trusted author assumed from a distance - amongst a thousand of books near Berlin - that this might be where the unicorns live.
-The piece incorporates a tonal layer of crystalline sound aesthetics resulting from moment-by-moment dissections recorded during the process of weaving the wire-nets between the years 2013 and 2017.
+The piece incorporates a tonal layer of crystalline sound aesthetics resulting from moment-by-moment dissections recorded during the process of weaving the wire-nets.
 The sound composition is abstract and based on the physics and acoustics of the materials relating to the work itself.
 It almost seems as if the small stones, which could resemble frozen drops are transformed by the musicality of the material, crystallising in a collision.
 The work tries to capture a landscape in continuous process of becoming.
 The title of the work refers to "Pampia" a micro continent that collides with the plate of the Rio de la Plata about 700 million years ago.
 Today it is an element of the mosaic that forms the South American plate

 ///The net of public knowledge says: